GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ## Data Type
-Data type a variable can store in Python can be categorized into three different type: numeric, string, and Boolean data type.
+Data type a variable can store in Python can be categorized into three different types: numeric, string, and Boolean data type.
 Depending on the data type, Python can perform type-specific features that process the data, called *operation*.
-Those that can operates data are (1) operator, (2) function, and (3) method.
+Those that can operate data are (1) operator, (2) function, and (3) method.

-Although a function and a method will be introduced in later chapter, knowing the key difference between these three will prevent getting confused on understanding concepts of programming language overall.
+Although a function and a method will be introduced in a later chapter, knowing the key difference between these three will prevent getting confused about understanding concepts of programming language overall.

 * **Operator**
-  : a constructs which can manipulate the value of operands, such as arithmetic operators.
+  : a construct that can manipulate the value of operands, such as arithmetic operators.
 It operates simply by placing before, after, or between the operands.
 * **Function**
-  : a reusable piece of code which is called by name to operates.
-Function can be distinguished from an operator by parenthesis `()` at suffix of the function's name; `function()`.
+  : a reusable piece of code that is called by name to operates.
+A function can be distinguished from an operator by parenthesis `()` at the suffix of the function's name; `function()`.
 * **Method**
   : an object-exclusive function.
-Method also has parenthesis `()` at suffix of its name but is always bounded to an object; `object.method()`.
+Methods also have parenthesis `()` at the suffix of its name but are always bounded to an object; `object.method()`.

 ### Numeric Data Type
-Numeric data type is widely used in Python for scientific purpose such as plotting, processing, and on the field of modeling neural network in artificial intelligence.
+A numeric data type is widely used in Python for scientific purposes such as plotting, processing, and on the field of modeling neural networks in artificial intelligence.
 Following are the list of numeric data types:

 | KEYWORD   | DATA TYPE             | DESCRIPTION                                                                        |
 |-----------|-----------------------|------------------------------------------------------------------------------------|